There’s good news for budget travelers: Uzbekistan is one of Asia’s most affordable destinations.

 Whether you are backpacking around Uzbekistan on a shoestring or looking to travel in a little more comfort, you’ll find that accommodations, meals and public transportation are all great value for money.

-This means that you can explore the highlights of the Silk Road, hike in national parks, see quirky Soviet-era architecture – and even go skiing and snowboarding – without burning through your travel money.
+Explore the highlights of the Silk Road, hike in national parks, see quirky Soviet-era architecture – and even go skiing and snowboarding – without burning through your travel money.
 Try these tips for keeping costs down while exploring Uzbekistan’s ancient and modern wonders.
+It's important to note that due to the instability of the local currency in Uzbekistan (the Uzbekistani som) and rampant inflation, prices are listed below in American dollars

 A guide to daily costs